Zuehlke/machines-code-people/articles/root-cause-analysis.md

 I encourage to hotfix what is needed _immediately_, but writing everything down for the backlog.
 Adding the `if` can very well be good enough to get you out of the reactive bug-fixing mode, which gives you time to shape the microservices with your team.
 After adding the 5th `if` though, think about the medium-size solution.
 Use your judgement, but get the data first.

-## Wrapping Up
+## Conclusion

-Careful analysis is imperative with any production issue.
-Don't let yourself trick you into thinking you don't have time for analysis or you know the issue already.
-Take that time.

-Don't strive for unnecessary perfection though when implementing a fix.
-Don't overengineer, be pragmatic.
-Decide what's needed _now_, what's needed _later_.
+Every issue needs careful and thorough analysis.
+The problem might seem obvious, but it's always worth double-checking.
+You always have that much time.

+Having said that, be pragmatic with the fix.
+Don't overengineer.
+Decide what's needed _now_ to put out the fire, and what should be done  _later_ to prevent further blazes.

 But let it be an educated decision.

 *By {{page.authorName}}*